filippopiconese/AD-psw-is-expiring/Shared folder members analysis/README.md

 ### Variables

 Set the needed variables:
-- $sharePath -> the share path to analyse
+- $sharePath -> the share path to analyse.
-- $outputFile -> the path where to save the results
+- $outputFile -> the path where to save the results.

 ### Functions

-- Get-FolderUsers -> It is the main function that contains all the features of the program
+- Get-FolderUsers -> analyzes a specified folder and logs users with access to it in an output file.

 ### Execution